 - Harassment based on Sexual Orientation: When a person is taunted, mocked, or penalized because of their sexual orientation, this qualifies as sexual harassment and should not be tolerated in the workplace.

 - Same-sex harassment: Sexual harassment is not relegated to only men who are making unwanted sexual advances toward women.
 Sexual harassment can be between two men or also two women.
 The genders involved do not make it any less traumatic for the victim or any less inappropriate for the workplace.

 - Email harassment: Victims of sexual harassment often find that the perpetrator can use digital media, such as email, social media, or other forms of communication to harass them.

 Sexual harassment is not only wrong, but it is also against the law.
-We believe that no one deserves to be the victim of sexual harassment in Los Angeles.
+We believe that no one deserves to be the victim of sexual harassment in the workplace in Los Angeles.
 If you were the victim of sexual harassment in the workplace, contact us today to learn about how we can help you stand up for your rights.